 4-week sessions, $55 per student

-The STEAM-Powered Science classes will meet on Wednesdays from 12:45 – 2:15, beginning in September.
-Each four-week session will include lots of hands-on science activities, PLUS each month we’ll include at least one art project.
-Pre-registration for students in grades 4 – 8 is required, and the cost is $55 per student.
+The STEAM-Powered Science classes will meet on Wednesdays from 12:45 – 2:15 pm, beginning in September.
+Each four-week session will include lots of hands-on science activities.
+PLUS, each month we’ll add at least one art project.
+Pre-registration is required for students in grades 4th – 8th, and the cost is $55 per student.

-For each session, students will be given a brief lesson pertaining to the topic being studied, then given an opportunity to complete a hands-on activity or project.
-With 90 minutes per class, we’ll have plenty of time to thoroughly work through the activities as we develop knowledge and skill.
+For each session, students will receive a brief lesson about the topic being studied, then given an opportunity to complete a hands-on activity or project.
+With 90 minutes per class, we’ll have plenty of time to thoroughly work through the tasks as we develop knowledge and skill.

-For months where there are five weeks (October, January, and May), we’ll offer a stand-alone WoW Science Workshop on that 5th week.
-These workshops are designed to just be pure science fun, and since we’ll be at Artsy Partsy, we’ll be sure to add an artistic element to each WoW Workshop!!
+For months, where there are five weeks (October, January, and May), we’ll offer a stand-alone WOW Science Workshop on that 5th week.
+These workshops are designed to be pure science fun, and since we’ll be at Artsy Partsy, we’ll be sure to add an artistic element to each WOW Workshop!!
 Cost for stand-alone workshops is $12/student.